nlohmann/std_json/proposal.md

 - boolean
 - null

+Objects and arrays are *structured values*, whereas strings, boolean, and null are *primitive values*.

 ### boolean

 Values for *boolean* can be
 - true
 - false

 ### object

-The term *object* ([RFC7159] chapter 4) refers to an structured entity, consisting of zero or more name/value pairs.
-The term *name* refers to the key that identifies an entity.
+The term *object* ([RFC7159] chapter 4) refers to a structured value, consisting of zero or more unordered name/value pairs.
+The term *name* refers to the key that identifies a value.
 This is always of type *string*.

 ### array

-The term *array* ([RFC7159] chapter 5) refers to an structured entity, consisting of zero or more values of any type.
+The term *array* ([RFC7159] chapter 5) refers to a structured value, consisting of zero or more values.

 ### string

-The term *string* ([RFC7169] chapter 7) refers to a string consisting of zero or more unicode characters, beginning and ending with quotation marks.
+The term *string* ([RFC7169] chapter 7) refers to a string consisting of zero or more [Unicode] characters, beginning and ending with quotation marks.

 ### number

 The term *number* ([RFC7159] chapter 6) represents a numerical value and is one of the following types: